 Why We Love the Porsche 964

-The 964 is a turning point.
-It’s the last air-cooled 911 before OBD2 and wide-scale electronics.
+The 964 911 sits at a turning point in Porsche history.
+It marked the transition from purely analog engineering to a car that could live in the modern world.
+It’s the last air-cooled Porsche 911 series before OBD2 and wide-scale electronics.
 It’s the first to feel livable for daily driving.
 It’s raw enough to feel old-school but refined enough that you’d take it on a road trip.

-It also laid the foundation for the 993, which became the darling of collectors.
+It also laid the foundation for the final air-cooled generation, which became the darling of collectors.
 But without the 964, the 993 doesn’t happen.

-For the enthusiast who wants a 911 with real feedback, timeless looks, and daily usability, the 964 is a sweet spot.
-It’s not cheap anymore, but it’s still one of the most rewarding air-cooled cars you can buy.
+For owners who want a Porsche 911 with real feedback, timeless looks, and daily usability, the Type 964 is a sweet spot.
+It’s not cheap anymore, but it remains a deeply rewarding air-cooled 911, regularly sold today at prices that still reflect real value rather than speculation.

 Frequently Asked Questions (FAQs)